 Your computer account (username and password) for these computers is the same as for normal campus computers, email, etc. It does not matter which workstation you log into; you will have access to all your files on all computers, since they are stored on a central file server.

-You'll use Mozilla Firefox to access information such as the web page for this course.
+You'll use a web browser to access information such as the web page for this course.

 in the Location box and pressing Enter.
-Since you may want Mozilla Firefox to
+Since you may want Firefox to

 remember this address for next time, select "Bookmark This Page" under